 When you have an egg allergy and you eat eggs, your body reacts as if the eggs are trying to cause harm.
 It fights back by setting off an allergic reaction.
 A mild reaction may include a few raised, red, itchy patches of skin (called hives).
-A severe reaction may cause hives all over, swelling in the throat, trouble breathing, nausea or vomiting, or fainting.
+A severe reaction may cause hives all over, swelling in the throat, trouble breathing, or fainting.
+It can also cause belly pain, nausea, vomiting, or diarrhea.
 This is called anaphylaxis (say "ANN-uh-fuh-LAK-suss").
 It can be deadly.

 A good way to prevent an allergic reaction is to avoid the foods that cause it.
 Eggs might be in salad dressings, meat dishes, and even egg substitutes.
 An allergy doctor or a dietitian may be able to help you understand which foods might be okay and what to avoid.
 Learn what to do if you have a reaction.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Give an epinephrine shot if: